Python SDK for the Ouro API

 service_routes = service.read_routes()

-# Returns a dictionary with the OpenAPI specification, can be converted to JSON
+# Returns a dictionary with the stored OpenAPI specification as JSON

 service_spec = service.read_spec()